Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Conclusion

-Video call fatigue is not a personality flaw or a sign of poor productivity — it’s a predictable consequence of sustained high-attention engagement without the physical and social cues that make in-person interaction sustainable.
-The fixes are practical and most of them are free.
+Video call fatigue is a predictable consequence of sustained high-attention engagement without the physical and social cues that make in-person interaction sustainable.
+It’s an ergonomics problem with practical solutions.

-Start with scheduling changes and the self-view setting.
+Start with the free fixes: hide your self-view, move your camera to eye level, and enable platform noise suppression.
 Add a key light and dedicated mic when you’re ready to invest.
-If you’re building out a complete call setup, the Jabra Evolve2 55 for audio and the Elgato Key Light Air for lighting represent the highest-quality point-solutions available in 2026.
-For a simplified desk with one cable, the AnkerWork B600 consolidates all four functions without major compromises.
+For full-day, call-heavy schedules, the Jabra Evolve2 55 (now under $270) is the best dedicated headset for sustained comfort, and the Elgato Key Light Air is the best single lighting upgrade available.
+For a simplified desk with one cable, the AnkerWork B600 handles all four functions without major compromises.

 Detailed Reviews